-Building commissioning and recommissioning process, including topics in air and water balance and control system operation and optimization.
+Focus on the building commissioning and recommissioning process and includes topics in air and water balance and control system operation and optimization.
 Report writing including the use of tables and graphs is stressed.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BBT406.
+3 Credits (2 Lecture - 3 Lab) Corequisite(s): BBT407 and BBT414.
+Fall Only.

 Building Automation Programming

 Introduction to programming HVACR direct digital controllers and building integration panels.
-Topics include line programming, icon based programming, and template programming.
-Emphasis on good programming practices including complete program documentation.
+Topics include graphical representation, and block based programiming.
+Focus on good programming practices including complete program documentation.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BBT304 and BBT344.
-Corequisite(s): BBT406.
+Corequisite(s): BBT407 and BBT412.
+Fall Only.

 Integrated Building Operation and Energy Management

 Study of interoperability between horizontal systems such as HVACR equipment operation from different manufacturers.
 Topics also include vertical interoperability between HVACR, security, energy monitoring and control, fire safety and elevator systems.
 Topics in energy management strategies for new and existing buildings are explored.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BBT406 and BBT414.
-(Science, Technology and Society, Writing Enriched)
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BBT407 and BBT412 and BBT414.
+Corequisite(s): BBT417.
+(Science, Technology and Society, Writing Enriched) Spring Only.

-Lecture component of the senior capstone course, which draws on course work in previous semesters, the internship, and current course work.
-Students develop a problem statement in the form of a proposal with supporting documentation concerning an operating or proposed HVACR control system.
+Lecture component of the senior capstone course draws upon course work in previous semesters, the internship, and current course work.
+Development of a problem statement in the form of a proposal with supporting documentation concerning an operating or proposed HVACR control system.
 Emphasis on critical thinking, oral and written communication, and engineering visualization presentation methods.
-1 Credit (1 Lecture - 0 Lab) Corequisite(s): BBT406 and BBT414.
+1 Credit (1 Lecture) Corequisite(s): BBT407 and BBT412 and BBT414.
 Fall Only.

-Students work under a faculty mentor to develop and deliver the finished project as proposed by the student in the planning portion of the senior seminar.
+Work under a faculty mentor to develop and deliver the finished project as proposed by the student in the planning portion of the senior seminar.
 Course work includes an executive summary, a graphical and oral presentation.
-The senior seminar emphasizes critical thinking, oral and written communication, and engineering visualization presentation methods.
+Emphasis on critical thinking, oral and written communication, and engineering visualization presentation methods.
 2 Credits (0 Lecture - 6 Lab) Prerequisite(s): BBT495.
 Spring Only.